As Addison Russell domestic violence probe accelerates, Cubs say focus intact

 The Brewers are suddenly as hot as anyone in the league after sweeping the Cardinals with a 2-1 victory Wednesday — their sixth win in seven games and 16th of 22.

-The Cubs had a 4½-game lead over the Brewers before going 12-11 over that same 25-day extended run — 3-4 over the last week.
+The Cubs had a 4½-game lead over the Brewers before going 12-11 over that same 25-day extended run.

 The Cubs have four games left, including three against the rival Cards over the weekend.
 The Brewers have three left against the also-ran Tigers.

-Russell, who texted manager Joe Maddon in support of the team Tuesday, is expected to have his seven-day administrative leave extended as the investigation pushes forward – while the Cubs’ season pushes toward October in its parallel universe.
+Russell, who texted manager Joe Maddon in support of the team Tuesday, is expected to have his seven-day administrative leave extended as the investigation pushes forward while the Cubs’ season pushes toward October.

 “I honestly don’t think anything could really faze this group at all.”

-In a story posted late overnight Tuesday into Wednesday, The Athletic reported that MLB has “credible information” beyond the blog post and says Reidy and “numerous other witnesses” have been interviewed by MLB investigators – developments that all but assure Russell won’t return this year, regardless of how far the Cubs might play into October.
+The Athletic reported Wednesday that MLB has “credible information” beyond the blog post and says Russell’s ex-wife Melisa Reidy and “numerous other witnesses” have been interviewed by MLB investigators — developments that all but assure Russell won’t return this year, regardless of how far the Cubs might play into October.

 League and team executives declined comment on the investigation.